This uniquely designed and cutting-edge three-year taught undergraduate degree program

 - Application fee of 50€ ( non-refundable)

 when the first round of evaluation expires.
-Nevertheless a second round is provided up to the 31st of August
+Nevertheless a second round has been extended up to the 20th of September

 for those who still wish to apply.
 Classes start on October 16.